osu1212/QR-Code-Challange/README.md

-# QR-Code-Challange
+# QR-Code-Challenge
-# frontend mentor begineer challange 1
+# frontend mentor begineer challenge 1
 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.